-A student recently asked how to make a high-quality audio link from the basement of a building to an upper floor.
+A student once asked how to make a high-quality audio link from the basement of a building to an upper floor.
 It’s too long to run a cable, and a suitable radio link would be complicated.
 The building does have an ethernet network, so I created these applications.
 (Just a set of user-interfaces around the recommended MAX/MSP methods for uncompressed network audio streaming.)

 It’s a complex solution to a simple problem, but computers/networks seem to be more plentiful than hundreds of feet of XLR cable!

 These apps do not compress the audio data (it’s not MP3/OGG/WMV streaming).
 The sound is transmitted uncompressed over your local network (not the internet).

 The transmission is strictly point-to-point.
 Each transmitter can only connect to one receiver.

 How To Use it:

 - Connect two computers to your network.
 Make sure that ports 7374 and 7375 are open on your firewalls.
 (The receiver broadcasts its info on 7374 and the transmitter sends the audio on 7375.
 You can assign a custom port for the audio if you want.)